bolinches/HANA-TDI-healthcheck/README.md

 ```

 As example output of a RedHat system:

 ```
 OK:  Red Hat Enterprise Linux Server 7.4 is a supported OS for this tool

+Checking SELinux status with sestatus

+OK: SELinux is disabled in this system

 Checking NTP status with timedatectl